 Add-ons that don’t require a low-latency connection to your app will be provisioned in the default region if unavailable in your app’s region.
 If an add-on is latency sensitive and is not available in the same region as your app, provisioning will fail:

 $ heroku addons:add cloudcounter Adding cloudcounter on calm-ocean-1234... failed !
 This app is in region eu, cloudcounter:basic is only available in region us.

 You can find add-ons supporting your app’s region using both the CLI and the web interface.
 To find add-ons supported in the

 eu region using the CLI, run this command:

 $ heroku addons:list --region=eu

 On addons.heroku.com you can use the search box to find add-ons that support the

 eu region by searching for “europe”.
 You can narrow your search further, for example to Redis add-ons that support the

 eu region by searching for “Redis europe”.

 Apps are deployed to the region specified on creation.
-Deploy your app with git, as usual:
+Deploy your app as usual.

 Adding custom domains to apps running outside the

-us region is the same as addin domains to apps in the
+us region is the same as adding domains to apps in the